Making Tax Digital (MTD) for Healthcare Professionals

 The good news is that a Mettle bank account is free in conjunction with you using FreeAgent, which is also free.

-Switch to limited company?
+Switch to Limited Company?

 Would it be beneficial to practice / trade through a limited company to avoid MTD?
-That’s your choice, limited companies have more bookkeeping and tax complexities, and company law requires bookkeeping to be up to date all the time.
-Accounting fees for limited companies could be double that for self employed / sole traders.
+That’s your choice, limited companies have significantly more bookkeeping and tax complexities, and company law requires bookkeeping to be up to date all the time.
+Accounting fees for limited companies could be double or treble that for self employed / sole traders.

 What does MTD not mean?